 CRE encourages applicants to reach out if they have any questions.
 Please email gwen@canadianroots.ca to speak to a member of the team.

-CREation is a multi-level funding program that will support strengths-based, community-focused and youth-led projects taking place in communities across Canada.
-Grassroots and incorporated youth groups/collectives are eligible to apply for funding to support community programs and projects while receiving innovative mentorship, training and capacity-building opportunities
+CREation is a multi-level funding program that will support strengths-based, community-focused, and youth-led projects taking place in communities across Canada.
+Funding is dispersed through themed streams, which focus on specific funding gaps and needs in communities.

-The Small Funding Stream will provide funding of up to $15,000 to Indigenous youth-led projects and groups and non-profits that seek to create impactful community change and increase the wellness, resiliency and engagement of Indigenous youth.
+The Medium Funding Stream will provide funding of up to $30,000 to Indigenous youth-led projects and groups and non-profits that seek to create impactful community change and increase the wellness, resiliency and engagement of Indigenous youth.
 Projects must be led by 3+ Indigenous youth (ages 15-29) who are meaningfully involved in project guidance, planning, implementation and/or evaluation.

 There is a priority in this stream to support: